Topic "Disabilities" in Arabic - total 90 documentsTitle: A family journey

 Summary: In this short video, you can find out how to get information about child disability services and where to start.
 Child disability experts take you through funding options, how to find good service providers and different types of respite care.
 You’ll also hear from other parents about their experiences of respite care and counselling

-Title: Disability services
+Title: Disability services in Victoria

 Summary: Accessing disability services in Victoria can be dependent on your location as well as your particular needs.
 Learn about the kinds of support that are available for managing disability.
 Understand the rights of people with a disability and their carers and find information about support groups as well as useful information for managing your healthcare.

-Summary: In this short video, parents of children with Down syndrome talk about getting early intervention for their child after a diagnosis of Down syndrome.
+Summary: In this short video, parents of children with Down syndrome talk about getting early intervention for their child after a diagnosis.
 Early interventions include physiotherapy, speech therapy and sign language.
 They discuss respite care and the value of having a good support network of family, friends and other families of children with Down syndrome.
 Child health specialists talk about early intervention options and family life.